Key Takeaways

 Clinical governance and ABG documentation standards

 Joint Commission and CQC expect clinical documentation to demonstrate systematic interpretation, not just raw numbers filed in a chart.
-A structured ABG chart-whether printed or digital-proves that clinical judgment was applied, risks were assessed, and a clear decision-making pathway was followed.
+A structured ABG chart, whether printed or digital, proves that clinical judgment was applied, risks were assessed, and a clear decision-making pathway was followed.
 This becomes especially important during audits or in medicolegal review.

 Integrating ABG documentation into your practice management system ensures that no result sits unreviewed.
 Automated reminder workflows flag abnormal results for clinician action, creating an auditable record that the team responded appropriately.
 This transforms ABG from a standalone lab value into part of a coordinated care narrative.